Australia Awards Fellowships

 - the Round 15 Australia Awards Fellowship Guidelines, which provides information on eligibility the selection criteria and process and funding arrangements, including Australian Host Organisations’ entitlements and responsibilities.

-- the Australian Government’s new development policy Australian aid: promoting prosperity, increasing stability, reducing poverty; and
+- the Australian Government’s new development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability

 - the relevant country-specific and thematic aid program priorities.